Need to feed a crowd with little effort? What about a quick and easy, belly-filling lunch sandwich? If so, chicken salad is the way to go.

 Or if your chicken salad is made with grapes and nuts, you probably don’t want to serve a side dish of fruit salad containing grapes or nuts.

-Due to the variations of chicken salads, there is an endless number of sides that go well with chicken salad.
+Due to the variations of chicken salads, there are an endless number of sides that go well with it.

 The sides you choose will also depend on how your chicken salad is served.

 What Is A Serving Size For Chicken Salad?